 Thanksgiving is one of my absolute favorite holidays, probably second only to Christmas.
-I love cooking (and eating:)), and tablescaping, but what I love even more is that it’s our only truly American holiday.
-And because it’s not religious, nearly everyone celebrates it!
+I love cooking (and eating 😉 ), and tablescaping, so it’s custom made for me!
+But what I love most is that it’s our only truly American holiday.
+And because it’s not religious, nearly everyone celebrates it.
 It’s unifying spirit, as well as the pause it gives us to say thank you for all we have… well, it has my heart.

-I don’t know when I fell in love with the idea of turkey patterns, specifically vintage transferware turkey plates and platters, but probably somewhere around the time I really got into collecting different plates for the holidays.
-I love how old-fashioned and charming they are!
-And really, there isn’t much “decor” to be found for Thanksgiving, and this gives me something to display that I love.
+I don’t know when I fell in love with the idea of turkey patterns, specifically vintage turkey plates and platters, but probably somewhere around the time I got into collecting different plates for the holidays.
+I love how sweet and old-fashioned they are.
+And really, there isn’t much “decor” to be found for Thanksgiving, and this gives me something to display that I love!